New to St Leonard’s?

 The Liturgy of the Sacrament - Bread and wine are bought to the altar and the priest retells the story of the Last Supper and Jesus’ invitation to remember him especially in that moment.
 We stand during this prayer.

 Receiving Communion - Everyone is invited to share in the blessed bread and wine.
 If you do not feel ready to take communion, please come up and receive a blessing.
-Hold a service sheet?
+Please just bring your service booklet with you.
+This will indicate that you would like a blessing.

 The Notices - After communion the church notices are given.